fluid-player/fluid-player-docs/content/integration/index.md

 ```

 ## Quality Switching
 Multiple sources can be added as shown below.
-The title will be displayed to the user when switching sources
+The title will be displayed to the user when switching sources, and should be set to the video quality as can be seen below ('1080p', '720p' etc).

 ```html
 <video id='my-video' controls style="width: 640px; height: 360px;">